Shooting & Editing Software

 - MicRig – a new microphone and grip combination, funded via Kickstarter.
 Usable with phones, DSLRs, CSCs and GoPros.

-- The DJi Osmo Mobile 2 – astonishing bit of kit for just £129 – a fully featured smartphone gimbal that’s really easy to use
+- The DJi Osmo Mobile 3 – astonishing bit of kit for just £119 – a fully featured smartphone gimbal that’s really easy to use and suprisingly portable.

 - Røde VideoMic Go — fantastic value for money.
 Small, light and self-powered.
 A perfect “throw in the bag and go” mic for use with cameras or smartphone.
 You’ll need this cable to attach it to a smartphone, though